 Perhaps the most important factor to consider is your own attitude and approach towards eating in general.

 Avoid forcing your children to eat vegetables – or any other food for that matter.
 Encourage children to try a spoonful, but don’t get upset if they refuse it.
 Eventually, they will try it, so keep reintroducing various foods from time to time.

 Even young children can learn why nutrition is important.
 You can simply say: ‘They taste good and make you healthy, big and strong.’

-Some other tricks of the trade
+Eating more vegetables: some other tricks of the trade

 - Set out a plate of raw vegetables or a salad of cold, cooked vegetables before the meal – the time when your child is hungriest.